quinck-io/multijet/CONTRIBUTING.md

 ...
 ```

-The modules project includes mocha and chai so you can test all the optional modules by runing the following command:
+The modules project includes `mocha` and `chai` so you can test all the optional modules by running the following command:

 ```bash
 npm run test